GEICO Insurance Review 2026

 Here’s a full list of GEICO’s discounts:

-• Vehicle Equipment Discount, for airbags, anti-lock brakes, anti-theft systems, and daytime running lights
+- Vehicle Equipment Discounts, which include discounts for restraint devices like airbags and seat belts, anti-lock brakes, anti-theft systems, and daytime running lights

 FUN FACT: